Weequahic Tour!

 The tour will begin at

-The tour will last 2 hours, 30 minutes and will run in all weathers except steady rain, snow, or weather below 20 degrees.
-If the weather is threatening, please check the front page of www.newarkhistory.com for an announcement of cancellation.
+The tour will last 2 hours.
+(I am shortening it compared to past Weequahic tours) If the weather is threatening, please check the front page of www.newarkhistory.com for an announcement of cancellation.

 Any questions, please email me at jsbennett70@yahoo.com (remove the REMOVETHIS spamblocker).